FrancoM-P/on-the-value-of-philosophy/README.md

 Main argument:
 ----------------

 Progress in the problems of the discipline is not a necessary condition for philosophy being valuable, since it's value seems mainly from the set of skills philosophers end up developing in studying and thinking about the problems of the discipline.
 Such a set of skills can be operationalized.
-They are transferable and useful, this should be empirically testable.
+They are transferable and incredibly useful in important contexts, this should be empirically testable.

 Secondary arguments: